nimasaj/Aquacheck_SDI12_Soil_moisture/README.md

 #### If you are using SoftwareSerial in your project, read below:
 Since the library has conflicts with SoftwareSerial library, some workarounds are provided in this [topic](https://github.com/EnviroDIY/Arduino-SDI-12/issues/8).
 Based on that, I made a clone of SoftwareSerial library that you can easily install next to original SoftwareSerial library.
-Although, you have to modify PCINT Request Vectors based on your request.
-For my work, data pin defined as D13, no change is required.
+Although, you have to modify PCINT Request Vectors in both SoftwareSerial library and SDI-12 library based on your request.
+For my work, data pin defined as D13 and SoftwareSerial pins as D5 & D6, no change is required.
 To know mapping of PCINT Request Vectors, refer to [this page](http://gammon.com.au/interrupts) or have a look at following quick-hint.

 * D0 to D7 ::: PCINT2_vect